 Burn Injury Attorney

 Burn injuries can be devastating.
 Even if a victim survives the fire, the recovery is long and excruciatingly painful.
 Burns can cause nerve or tissue damage, affect the body’s sweating mechanism, or prevent the normal function of other body systems.
 Burn victims often need specialized care, including plastic or reconstructive surgery.
 Many require counseling by psychologists who specialize in helping burn patients cope with physical disfigurement.
 The medical expenses can be overwhelming.
+Burn Injury Attorney Gene Brooks helps victims seek financial recovery for burn injuries caused by someone else’s negligence.

 Fill out the form below for a burn injury case consultation.